 All of our open source tools and our automated malware analysis services are free for everyone to use.
 Unless discretion is specifically requested by a client, all of our malware reports are shared free though our OALabs portal.
 We are not intelligence brokers we are malware analysts and former incident responders who want to help in the fight against malware.

 Sean is a co-founder of Open Analysis, and volunteers as a malware researcher.
 He splits his time between reverse engineering malware and building automation tools for incident response.
 He is an active contributor to open source security tools focused on incident response and analysis.
 Sean brings over a decade of experience working in a number of incident response and application security roles with a focus on security testing and threat modelling.

 Sergei is a co-founder of Open Analysis, and volunteers as a malware researcher.
 When he is not reverse engineering malware Sergei is focused on building automation tools for malware analysis.
 Sergei is a strong believer in taking an open, community approach to combating cyber crime.
 He actively contributes to open source tools and tries to publish as much analysis as possible.
-With almost a decade of experience Sergei has held roles both, as the manager of an incident response team, and as a malware researcher.
+With over a decade of experience Sergei has held roles both, as the manager of an incident response team, and as a malware researcher.